Why NIO Stock Is Lower Today

 What happened

-Shares of Chinese electric-vehicle maker NIO (NYSE: NIO) were trading lower on Wednesday, as the market continued to digest the details of the company's recent secondary stock offering.
-As of 1:00 p.m.
-EDT, NIO's American depositary shares were down about 3.6% from Tuesday's closing price.
+Shares of NIO (NYSE: NIO) were trading lower on Tuesday, as selling pressure on category leader Tesla (NASDAQ: TSLA) put pressure on shares of NIO and other publicly traded Chinese electric-vehicle makers.

+As of 1:15 p.m.
+EDT on Tuesday, NIO's American depositary shares were down about 3.1% from Friday's closing price.

 So what

-NIO said on Monday that it had sold 88.5 million new American depositary shares at $17 each, raising roughly $1.5 billion.
-That was a larger offering than it had initially planned, which seemed bullish, but the price was below market: NIO had closed at $18.50 on Friday.
+Tesla's shares were down sharply on Tuesday after Standard & Poor's declined to add the company to the S&P 500 index, a decision that surprised auto investors who have bid up the Silicon Valley company's shares in recent months.
+The selling pressure on Tesla likely weighed on NIO's shares, as well as those of electric-vehicle rivals Li Auto (NASDAQ: LI) (down 4.8% at 1:15 p.m.) and XPeng (NYSE: XPEV) (down 5.5%).

+NIO's decline might have been mitigated by a bullish Tuesday morning note from Deutsche Bank analyst Edison Yu, who initiated coverage of NIO with a buy rating and a price target of $24.

-NIO expects to begin deliveries of its new EC6 this month.
+NIO will begin deliveries of its new EC6 crossover by the end of this month.
 Image source: NIO.

-NIO plans to use part of the proceeds to buy back some of the assets it gave up as part of a $1 billion bailout deal earlier this year, when it was close to running out of cash amid the coronavirus pandemic.
-Under the deal, economic-development authorities in NIO's home province of Anhui agreed to provide a $1 billion cash infusion in exchange for a 24.1% share of the company's China assets, which were placed in a subsidiary called "NIO China."

-Since then, NIO's share price has soared, thanks to a nice post-COVID sales rebound and an upbeat second-quarter earnings report.
-Now, it plans to buy back some of what it gave up: If all goes as planned, NIO will put about $600 million into the NIO China subsidiary to boost its stake and pay an additional $360 million more to buy out some of its investors.
-It will then own 86.4% of NIO China, up from 75.9%.
-(The remainder of the proceeds from the offering will help fund NIO's self-driving effort and its marketing outside of China.)
+Yu sees NIO as the leader of an emerging class of well-financed Chinese electric-vehicle makers that includes Li Auto and XPeng, as well as not-yet-public WM Motor.
+Of the four, Yu wrote, NIO leads with stronger brand perception, higher sales volume, its focus on the white-hot premium-SUV segment, and its "battle-tested" operational track record.

 Now what